sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 11. Corrected Question

-**During peak traffic, HPA has scaled the Deployment to six replicas.
+# 11. **During peak traffic, HPA has scaled the Deployment to six replicas.
 If I deploy a new version, the new ReplicaSet initially starts with only two replicas before HPA scales it back to six.
 How can you avoid this behavior?**

 ## Interview Ready Answer